 Uncertainty about the path of this transitional process is another factor.

 Neurofeedback training is an evidence-based method that can result in enduring improvements.

 Cognitive decline, in particular working memory, is a frequent complaint during menopause, and has been linked to permanent changes.

-Neurofeedback training can improve working memory and make positive structural improvements to our brain.
+Neurofeedback training can improve working memory and help clear our minds.

 In addition, we train areas involved in attention, focus and motivation.

 Sleep is usually one of the first things to change with neurofeedback training.

 Chronic sleep issues can further result in cognitive decline and other symptoms.

 We address brain areas responsible for falling asleep and maintaining a restorative state, among other.